Skip to content

 Configuring a plugin on a Backup

-Plugins can be configured on a Backup with the .spec.plugins field:
+Plugins can be configured on a Backup with the .spec.plugins field.
+The ‘spec’ field contains the plugin’s configuration and its content will vary from plugin to plugin.

 apiVersion: kannika.io/v1alpha